Trump threatens social media after Twitter fact-checks him

-Trump, the historically prolific tweeter of political barbs and blasts, claimed on Twitter early Wednesday that tech giants “silence conservative voices.”

-“We will strongly regulate, or close them down, before we can ever allow this to happen,” he tweeted.
+Tech giants “silence conservative voices,” he claimed on Twitter early Wednesday.
+“We will strongly regulate, or close them down, before we can ever allow this to happen.”
 Later, also on Twitter, he threatened, “Big Action to follow.”

 He repeated his unsubstantiated claim — which sparked his latest showdown with Silicon Valley — that expanding mail-in voting “would be a free for all on cheating, forgery and the theft of Ballots.”